MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-update-luis.md

 ![Keys and Endpoint](./media/adaptive-dialogs/keys-and-endpoint-myluisapp.png)

-If you know what your LUIS application id is, but need to get the active version id, you can use the `luis:application:show` command.
+If you know what your LUIS application ID is, but need to get the active version ID, you can use the `luis:application:show` command.
 This will only return information for the specified LUIS application.

 ``` cli
 bf luis:application:show --appId <application-id> --endpoint <endpoint> --subscriptionKey <subscription-key>